belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` So now, let's discuss a bit how this app is going to be designed.

-`RPE` Well, it's a Java app, so you have to throw in a shit load of frameworks right ? it's need to Hibernate the shit out of your play framework, while being build by Gradle, because Maven is as been... or the other way around ?
+`RPE` Well, it's a Java app, so you have to throw in a shit load of frameworks right ? it's need to Hibernate the shit out of your Play framework, right ?
+It also needs to build by Gradle, because Maven is for has been..
+And so on...

 `DPL` (rolleyes)

-`RPE` And like any other concern, security also have framework.
+`RPE` But the goods news it that security is like any other technical concerns - like logging.
+It has also Open Source framework.
 They are many out there, but let's take a look at a rather famous, complete one: Spring Security.

 Spring Security 6mn
 ---

 `DPL` OK,  I don't know anything about Java, so what this is doing for us ?

 `RPE` Well, it's actually quite  appealing.
-It brings a all stack with many sec plumbering being done for you.
-It gives you a very solid foundation to deal with authentification and access control.
+It brings a all stack with many "security plumbering" being done for you.
+It gives you a very solid foundation to deal with authentification and access control within your app.

-`DPL` OK, but does is handles man in the middle attack, for instance ?
+`DPL` OK, but does it handle man in the middle attack, for instance ?

 `RPE` Yep, Spring Secu does support HSTS - which ensures to the clients that only HTTPS is being used.